UK electricity generation

 Monthly low carbon production

 For this graph I have chosen wind, solar, nuclear and hydropower as sources of low carbon production.
-Demand is simplified by assuming it is about 30GW.
-It's been falling in recent years and is higher during winter months.
-As can be seen from the graph, we already have enough low carbon capacity to meet demand on some days
+Demand has been falling in recent years but as we electrify everything, it is likely to increase.
+As can be seen from the graph, we already have enough low carbon capacity to meet demand on some days.
+However the trend lines suggest we won't be averaging 100% renewables until 2039, something the government is hoping to achieve by 2030

 Low carbon hours

 Not a huge amount to see here at time of writing, but I'm hopeful it will start shooting upwards soon.
-It shows the number of hours where low carbon electricity has produced more than 30GW of power
+It shows the number of hours where low carbon electricity has produced more than 30GW of power, which is the approximate demand for the UK

 Solar vs wind